Hemel Hempstead Model Flying Club

 3. Alterations to this constitution can only be made at an Annual General Meeting or at a General Meeting called for that purpose.
 Any Proposed alterations must be submitted to the secretary in writing at least 14 days prior to the meeting.

 4. The financial year shall commence at the Annual General Meeting (AGM).
 Member’s subscriptions for the following year shall only be accepted on or after the AGM.

 5. A “member” means any class of membership.
-Classes of membership shall consist of Junior, Senior and Life.
+Classes of membership shall consist of Junior, Senior, Family and Life.